Dannyung50/Netflix-Clone-Landing-Page/README.md

 <p>A fully animated and responsive Netflix clone landing page written in HTML and CSS only.
-This project  was built along with a udemy course, to show how to develop an animated webpage with HTML and CSS without javascript and how to use SASS(CSS Preprocessor) to structure webpages.
+This project  was built along with a udemy course, to show how to develop an animated webpage with HTML and CSS without javascript.Using the CSS grid system  and SASS(CSS Compiler/Preprocessor) to structure long and complicated CSS file(s) to simplified SASS files.
 </p>

 ## Prerequisites